JenBerry/responsive-email/README.md

 # Responsive email template.
 ## The objective
-Here I will make a responive HTML email template.
+Here I will make a responsive HTML email template.
 It will have two columns which condense down to one column on smaller screens.
 ```
 _________________                   _________
 | Header        |                   |Header |